Almond Croissant Gooey Butter Cake With Brown Butter

 Almond Filling

 1. While the brown butter is cooling, make the almond filling.
-In a medium bowl, beat the softened butter and powdered sugar until smooth, like a thick paste consistency.
+In a separate medium bowl, beat the softened butter and powdered sugar until smooth, like a thick paste consistency.

 2. Add the egg yolks, almond extract, and vanilla extract and mix until combined.
 Fold in the almond flour and salt until a thick paste forms.
 Refrigerate while preparing the remaining layers.

-1. Preheat the oven to 325°F (163°C) and line a 9x13-inch baking pan with parchment paper.
+1. Preheat the oven to 350°F (175°C) and line a 9x13-inch metal baking pan with parchment paper.

 4. In a separate bowl, whisk together the dry ingredients, flour (***see notes), baking powder, and salt.
 Add the dry ingredients to the wet ingredients and mix until a thick dough forms.
 Press the dough evenly into the bottom of the prepared pan.